 ETS Institution Code: 3992

 D.M.A. applicants are required to submit supplementary materials in addition to the items listed above.
 Click here for a complete description of the D.M.A. application and exam requirements.

 Applying to more than one Degree Program

 If you are applying to the A.D. program, for example, and you would also like to be considered for another degree program (such as the M.M.A., M.M., or Certificate), you must select A.D. as your primary degree program on the online application.
 Then you may select a secondary degree program.
 D.M.A. applicants interested in being considered for the M.M.A. or A.D. program may select M.M.A. or A.D. as the secondary degree program.
 You may only apply to a maximum of two degree programs with each application.

 Institute of Sacred Music (ISM) Applicants

-Applicants to the ISM programs (Choral Conducting, Organ, or Early Music Voice) must submit both the School of Music online application and the ISM online application.
+Applicants to the ISM programs (Choral Conducting, Early Music Voice, or Organ) must submit both the School of Music online application and the ISM online application.